 These procedures cannot be used to repeat a course for a different grade.
-An “I” grade will not be assigned to a student who never attended class; instead, instructors may assign a failing grade.
+An “I” grade will not be assigned to a student who has never attended class.
+Instructors may assign a failing grade instead.

 W - Withdrawal

-Indicates withdrawal from the course before the end of the eighth week of classes or withdrawal from the Institute.
-The grade of “W” will not be assigned to any student who has taken the final examination in the course.
+Indicates withdrawal from the course before the end of the eighth week of classes or withdrawal from the university.
+The “W” grade will not be assigned to any student who has taken the final examination.
 An instructor may not withdraw a student from a course.